German

 Communication: Recognize and reproduce patterns of vocabulary and grammatical structure; paraphrase in order to demonstrate understanding; produce simple declarative statements, describe people and places, transition to narrative comprehension (identify key passages and vocabulary structures when reading a text) and narrative production.

-Cultural Competency: Discover and explore historical and cultural facts.
+Cultural Competency: Discover and explore historical events, cultural phenomena, and social structures, and political institutions.

 GER 2203 Intermediate German I: Tradition and Innovation/GER 2204 Intermediate German II: German History through Visual Culture/GER 2205 Advanced German Texts and Contexts: